Pnwcomputers/The-Computer-Handbook/README.md

 Copyright & License
 © 2025 Pacific NW Computers.
 All rights reserved.

-This handbook is proprietary and confidential.
+This book is proprietary and confidential.
 Unauthorized distribution, modification, or use is prohibited without express written permission.